-- 33. Institutions should ensure that the stress testing programme is supported by an adequate infrastructure. - 34.
-To ensure that a proper data infrastructure has been put in place, institutions, including those that are not G-SIIs, should endeavour to refer also to the extent appropriate, to the principles for effective risk data aggregation and risk reporting of the Basel Committee on Banking Supervision principles for effective risk data aggregation and risk reporting.

-- 35. Institutions should ensure that their data infrastructure has the capacity to capture the extensive data needs of their stress testing programme and that they have in place mechanisms to ensure their continuing ability to conduct stress testing as planned in accordance with the programme. - 36.
+- 33. Institutions should ensure that the stress testing programme is supported by an adequate data infrastructure. - 34.
+To ensure that a proper data infrastructure has been put in place, institutions, including those that are not global systemically important institutions (G-SIIs), should endeavour to also refer, to the extent appropriate, to the principles for effective risk data aggregation and risk reporting of the Basel Committee on Banking Supervision7. - 35.
+Institutions should ensure that their data infrastructure has the capacity to capture the extensive data needs of their stress testing programme and that they have in place mechanisms to ensure their continuing ability to conduct stress testing as planned in accordance with the programme. - 36.
 Institutions should ensure that the data infrastructure allows for both flexibility and appropriate levels of quality and control. - 37.
-Institutions should ensure that their data infrastructure is proportionate to their size, complexity, risk and business profile and allows for the performance of stress tests covering all material risks where an institution is exposed to. - 38.
-Institutions should ensure that they devote adequate human, financial and material resources at each management level, including at the level of the senior management and management body, to guarantee the effective development and maintenance of their data infrastructure, IT systems included. - 39.
-Institutions should consider stress testing data infrastructure also as part of their overall IT infrastructure and should give adequate consideration in business continuity planning, identification of long term investments and other IT processes.
+Institutions should ensure that their data infrastructure is proportionate to their size, complexity, and risk and business profile, and allows for the performance of stress tests covering all material risks that the institution is exposed to. - 38.
+Institutions should devote sufficient human, financial and material resources to guarantee the effective development and maintenance of their data infrastructure, including information technology systems. - 39.
+Institutions should also consider stress testing data infrastructure as part of their overall information technology infrastructure and should give adequate consideration to business continuity planning, the identification of long-term investments and other IT processes.